bgourlie/rs-nes/README.md

 The emulator can be compiled with debugger support.
 The debugger exposes HTTP endpoints and a websocket endpoint that the debugger front-end interfaces with.
 You can find the debugger front-end [here](https://github.com/bgourlie/rs-nes-debugger-frontend).
 You can see it in action on a crappy demo I put on [youtube](https://www.youtube.com/watch?v=5JlHSK6BeKI).

-On Windows, the emulator will not compile with the debugger feature enabled.
-This is due to a transitive OpenSSL dependency that has issues compiling on Windows.
-The debugger compiles and runs fine on Bash for Windows, however.

 ### Running

 The examples folder contains the actual entrypoint files that I use to run and test the emulator.
 The three hastily named files and their purpose are: